anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you reach the end of your rope, tie a knot in it and hang on.
+Quote: The two most powerful warriors are patience and time.

-By: Franklin D. Roosevelt
+By: Leo Tolstoy